applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+What time is the first interview and what is the name of the applicant?

+- The first interview is at 9:30 A.M. the applicant's name is ~~ and he is applying for the position of junior editor.

 Could you tell me what time the center open and closes?

 - The center opens at 9:00a.m. and closes at 9:00p.m.
 It is open from Monday to Saturday